whitmo/jstools/README.txt

 Dependency Syntax
 ~~~~~~~~~~~~~~~~~

-Filemerging uses cues inside the canidate javascript files to
+File merging uses cues inside the candidate javascript files to
 determine dependencies.
+Two types of dependencies are specified
+with two different comment formats within source files.

+To specify that a target files must be included before a given
-Dependencies are specified with a comment of the following format in
+source file, include a comment of the following format:
-the javascript source file:

      // @requires <file path>